Wind Power Terms and Definitions

-Many industry sectors have their own selection of confusing acronyms and technical jargon, and the wind power market is no exception.
+Having knowledge of commonly used wind power terms is useful if you intend to work in this growing sector.
+Many industries have their own selection of confusing acronyms and technical jargon, and the wind power market is no exception.

-Anyone new to the industry could be forgiven for feeling a little bewildered.
-Especially if asked to join a discussion about ‘Cogging’, ‘Betz Coefficient’, or a ‘FOWT’.
+Anyone new to the industry could be forgiven for feeling a little bewildered when hearing about ‘Cogging’, ‘Betz Coefficient’, or a ‘FOWT’.

-So, we’ve created an ‘Essential Guide to Wind Power Terms and Definitions’ to help those who plan to do work in the wind power sector.
+That’s why we’ve created an ‘Essential Guide to Wind Power Terms and Definitions’ to help those who plan to work in the wind power sector.

 This is a measure of the power system’s ability to supply the aggregate electric power requirements of the customers.
 It considers the planned and unplanned outages of system components.

 Bundling wind projects together to benefit from economies of scale and sharing costs.

 Cross section of the turbine blades.
 A turbine blade design to improve aerodynamics and noise control.
 As on an airplane wing.